MarcCharmois/Python2.7-Azure-Eventhub-Storage-receiver/README.md

 # Python2.7 Event Hub Events Storage Receiver

 ## Description
-get captures from Azure Event Hub stored in Storage Blob
+Gets the events of an Azure Event Hub stored in Storage Blob

 ## How to use
 ### Azure configuration